dvskullz/dvskullz/README.md

 ## 🧠 About Me

-Hi!
-I'm **Daksh** – a curious builder, relentless tinkerer, and unapologetic learner.
+Hey!
+I'm Daksh – a passionate creator, constant experimenter, terminal enjoyer and fearless knowledge-seeker.

 😅 **Currently Procrastinating**: A URL shortener
 🌱 **Learning**: Machine Learning, one project at a time